Dealer

 Other kitchen appliances

-For all other kitchen appliances, ask yourself whether they can also be integrated inconspicuously or stored in a cupboard.
-One creative idea, for example, is the built-in vacuum sealer BORA QVac integrated into the worktop, which only moves upwards when you really need it.
-The BORA multi-drawer for reheating and keeping food warm also remains invisibly concealed behind a neutral façade in the kitchen unit until you pull it out for use.
-Store rarely used accessories such as blenders, egg cookers or waffle irons in cupboards.
+built-in vacuum sealer integrated into the worktop, which only moves upwards when you really need it.
+The BORA multi-drawer for reheating and keeping food warm also remains invisibly concealed behind a neutral façade in the kitchen unit until you pull it out to use it.
+Rarely used accessories such as blenders, egg cookers or waffle irons can be stored in cupboards.
 The freer the worktop remains, the more the room can breathe.

 • A single wall shelf with elegant accessories (oil & vinegar or filled storage jars) as decoration on the wall above the worktop.